JacobPulk/art/README.md

 A theme search is always to find a theme for a given scheme.
 - A random theme is generated
 - Its Controller is applied to the scheme
-- The controlled scheme generates a sample of many ropes
+- The controlled scheme generates a sample of many thickets
-- For each rope, the theme is applied and the complexity, speed, etc are estimated
+- For each thicket, the theme is applied and the complexity, speed, etc are estimated
 - The estimates for the whole sample are collected and checked against the set requirements
 - If the requirements are met, the theme is returned, otherwise the loop begins again.

 Generating random themes is mostly straightforward.
 Each component is generated separately.

-A Conceiver is a mapping from kinds to concepts, so in generating a random Conceiver, we need to generate random concepts.
+A Conceiver is a mapping from isotopes to concepts, so in generating a random Conceiver, we need to generate random concepts.
 The random concept-generating functions are an important and dense part of the code.
 These define a distribution of distributions of parameters, that will hopefully result in a more or less even distribution of visually different results down the line.
 Some "special" options for parameters are given extra weight.
 For example, for the exponent in `POW`, 0, 0.5, and 2 might be "visually meaningful" values, 0 not affecting the result at all, and 0.5 and 2 being essential for a perfect circle.

 <br>